osamhack2020/APP_KookMoBanUser_PonJohmNaimann/README_EN.md

 ## License
-Refer to the GitBook <a href="https://kookmoban.gitbook.io/osam/license/app">LICENSE page</a> for the license details and third-party SW
+Refer to the GitBook <a href="https://kookmoban.gitbook.io/osam/license/app">LICENSE page</a> for the details of the licenses and the third-party SWs

 * IoT
   * Code for Arduino: GPL v3